Part IV · Tools & Infrastructure

 If you're setting up a serious agent harness for the first time, the order matters:

-2. Write one focused subagent before writing ten.
+node_modules/or auto-formats after edits gives you immediate, observable value.
+Use Hookify's zero-argument mode to bootstrap from your own session history. - Write one focused subagent before writing ten.
 Pick the task where your current setup most often loses context — security review, database migrations, API contract checks — and build one sharp subagent for it.
-Refine the description field until the parent routes to it reliably.
+Refine the

-3. Read the harness article before building evaluators.
+descriptionfield until the parent routes to it reliably. - Read the harness article before building evaluators.
 The generator/evaluator split is the insight with the most practical leverage.
 Get that architecture right before optimising anything else.

-5. Check everything-claude-code for patterns, not prescriptions.
+everything-claude-codefor patterns, not prescriptions.
 It's a reference harness, not a starter kit.
 Extract the ideas that fit your context.

 Resources